Published in JPN Vol. 52, No. 8 (August 2014): Channeling Jane Austen…

 Q: Experiential?

 A: As you may know from your own life, we are more likely to be changed by experiences and not explanations.
 Your therapist is not some wise guru with answers for you.
-The role of the AEDP therapist is to help you help you have a different experience.
+The role of the AEDP therapist is to help you have a different experience.
 It is a difference you feel, not something that is brought about by interpretations or lectures.

 Q: Why is it called Dynamic Psychotherapy?